 Kayla McMurray, DPT

-Kayla grew up in a small town in southeast Idaho.
-She then moved to Salt Lake City to study at the University of Utah where she received a degree in Exercise Science before graduating with a Doctorate of Physical Therapy; she also ran track for the University of Utah during her time there.
-Kayla believes that movement is the best medicine for the body and she tries to live out that belief with an active lifestyle.
-Her favorite activities include running, hiking, camping, mountain biking, snow shoeing, and cross country skiing.
+Kayla grew up in a small town in southeast Idaho where she enjoyed hiking, camping, horseback riding, and anything involving the mountains and her family.
+She then moved to Salt Lake City to study at the University of Utah where she received a degree in Exercise Science before graduating with a Doctorate of Physical Therapy.
+She also ran track for the University of Utah during her time there, competing in the 400m hurdles.
+Since moving to Boise, Kayla has had a wonderful time exploring the greenbelt and various parks as well as the trails in the foothills.
+She was even successful in convincing her little brother to move to Boise not too long after she did and has loved having him here with her; she is still working on getting her parents and older brother Jordan to move closer.
+Kayla believes that movement is the best medicine for the body and she tries to live out that belief with an active lifestyle, running and hiking and biking to explore all that Idaho has to offer!

 Dan Crowley, PTA, LAT